TwP/bones/README.txt

-  spec:rcov         # Run all specs with RCov spec:run          # Run all specs with basic output spec:specdoc      # Run all specs with text output svn:create_tag    # Create a new tag in the SVN repository svn:show_tags     # Show tags from the SVN repository test              # Alias to test:run
+  spec:rcov         # Run all specs with RCov spec:run          # Run all specs with basic output spec:specdoc      # Run all specs with text output spec:verify       # Verify that rcov coverage is at least 90.0% svn:create_tag    # Create a new tag in the SVN repository svn:show_tags     # Show tags from the SVN repository test              # Alias to test:run